-The District's net position increased by \$1.0 million over the prior year.
-This increase in net position was primarily due to net income from operations totaling \$922,000, which includes the changes in the District's net pension and net other postemployment benefit liabilities/assets.
-Increases to net position was also the result of capital grant revenue totaling \$196,000, of which, most of the related expenses were capitalized.
+The District's net position increased by \$2.4 million over the prior year.
+This increase in net position was primarily due to net income from operations totaling \$2.1 million, which includes the changes in the District's net pension and net other postemployment benefit liabilities/assets, as well as investment income totaling \$284,000.